 |VIP 8||≥ 10,000,000,000||-0.010%||0.025%|

 There are separate trading fee schedules for margin trading, options trading, and perpetual contracts.
-View the entire fee schedule for OKEx.
+View the entire fee schedule for OKX.

-OKEx offers advanced security features to help protect user accounts, including private keys that are held in different countries for the same wallets, as well as the use of a proprietary network communication protocol for transmitting user data over long distances.
+OKX offers advanced security features to help protect user accounts, including private keys held in different offline computers and the use of a proprietary network communication protocol for transmitting user data over long distances.

-Here are a few of the unique security features offered by OKEx:
+Here are a few of the unique security features offered by OKX:

-- Multi-signature hot wallet: The OKEx hot wallet private keys are managed by three separate private key managers in geographically dispersed locations.
+- Multi-signature hot wallet: The OKX hot wallet private keys are managed by three separate private key managers in geographically dispersed locations.

-- Mandatory two-factor authentication: OKEx allows users to require two-factor authentication (2FA) via Google Authenticator for fund withdrawals and account logins.
+- Mandatory two-factor authentication: OKX allows users to require two-factor authentication (2FA) via Google Authenticator for fund withdrawals and account logins.

-- Anti-phishing code: Users can enable an anti-phishing code, which is provided in all email communications from OKEx to prove that emails are authentic and help avoid phishing scams.
+- Anti-phishing code: Users can enable an anti-phishing code, which is provided in all email communications from OKX to prove that emails are authentic and help avoid phishing scams.

-- Cold storage: OKEx keeps 95% of all crypto assets in cold storage vaults that aren't connected to the internet, and the private keys for these vaults are held in geographically dispersed locations.
+- Cold storage: OKX keeps 95% of all crypto assets in cold storage vaults that aren't connected to the internet, and the private keys for these vaults are held in geographically dispersed locations.

-- Funds password: OKEx allows users to set up a funds password to provide when withdrawing funds.
+- Funds password: OKX allows users to set up a funds password to provide when withdrawing funds.

-To sign up for an OKEx account, you can use a phone number or an email address.
-Users can also sign up with a Telegram login, or by using their Google credentials.
-Once new accounts are verified via email or SMS message, users are required to set up two-factor authentication.
+To sign up for an OKX account, you can use a phone number or an email address.
+Users can also sign up with a Telegram login or use their Google credentials.
+Once new accounts are verified via email or SMS message, users must set up two-factor authentication.

-Level Three: This verification simply requires users to read and agree to the OKEx disclaimer via the mobile app or website.
-This has the same BTC daily withdrawal limit as level two, but a higher $100,000 cumulative P2P transactions limit.
+Level Three: This verification simply requires users to read and agree to the OKX disclaimer via the mobile app or website after passing the previous two steps.
+This has the same BTC daily withdrawal limit as level two but a higher $100,000 cumulative P2P transactions limit.

-OKEx offers 24/7 phone support for customers, which is unique for a cryptocurrency exchange.
-It also offers live chat support via WeChat and its official Telegram channel.
-Additionally, OKEx provides basic customer service via Twitter and other social media channels.
+OKX offers 24/7 phone support for customers, which is unique for a cryptocurrency exchange.
+It also offers live chat support via its official Telegram channel.
+Additionally, OKX provides basic customer service via Twitter and other social media channels.

-OKEx offers a vast library of help articles in its support center, as well as educational articles and tutorials on its website.
+OKX offers a vast library of help articles in its support center and educational articles and tutorials on its website.

-OKEx receives several positive reviews, though a few customers have complained about loss of access to funds.
-While this seems to be a common complaint about most crypto exchanges, it is nonetheless concerning.
+OKX receives mixed reviews.
+A few customers have complained about a loss of access to funds and customer service issues.
+While these seem to be a common complaints about most crypto exchanges, it is nonetheless concerning.
+Other reviews were indeed positive.
 Understanding the process for withdrawal, as well as know-your-customer (KYC) user identification protocols for account verification is important before depositing any funds into a cryptocurrency exchange.

-Overall, OKEx offers a variety of support options for customers, including 24/7 phone support and various social channels to connect.
+Overall, OKX offers a variety of support options for customers, including 24/7 phone support and various social channels to connect.

 There are no formal rating agencies for cryptocurrency exchanges.
 All user reviews are self-reported and may not be 100% accurate.

-OKEx also offers a mobile app for access to live trading, portfolio monitoring, and account management.
-The OKEx mobile app’s advanced charting and trading tools are nearly identical to the tools on its web-based trading platform.
+OKX also offers a mobile app for access to live trading, portfolio monitoring, and account management.
+The OKX mobile app’s advanced charting and trading tools are nearly identical to the tools on its web-based trading platform.

 Users in non-supported countries (such as the U.S.) will be re-routed to OKCoin, if available.

-OKEx is a great option for advanced crypto traders who want access to margin, futures, and options trading, with very low trading fees.
-OKEx offers multiple ways to deposit funds, supporting over 30 fiat currencies around the globe.
+OKX is a great option for advanced crypto traders who want access to margin, futures, and options trading, with very low trading fees.
+OKX offers multiple ways to deposit funds, supporting over 30 fiat currencies around the globe.

-OKEx offers a large selection of cryptocurrencies to purchase and trade and even allows users to join mining pools to earn crypto.
-While OKEx is not available in the U.S., it is available in over 200 countries worldwide.
+OKX offers a large selection of cryptocurrencies to purchase and trade and even allows users to join mining pools to earn crypto.
+While OKX is not available in the U.S., it is available in well over 100 countries worldwide.

-Here’s how OKEx compares to Coinbase, a popular crypto exchange in the U.S.
+Here’s how OKX compares to Coinbase, a popular crypto exchange in the U.S.

-OKEx and Coinbase are two of the largest crypto exchanges in the world, and both support hundreds of cryptocurrency trading pairs.
-Each offers secure cold storage of most crypto assets, and institutional over-the-counter (OTC) services for corporations and fund managers.
+OKX and Coinbase are two of the largest crypto exchanges in the world, and both support hundreds of cryptocurrency trading pairs.
+Each offers secure cold storage of most crypto assets and institutional over-the-counter (OTC) services for corporations and fund managers.

-But while OKEx is designed for advanced traders who want access to margin, futures, and options trading, Coinbase is made for new investors who want a simple way to start buying crypto.
-Coinbase offers an intuitive mobile app and trading interface, while OKEx offers advanced charting, order types, and trading pairs.
+But while OKX is designed for advanced traders who want access to margin, futures, and options trading, Coinbase is made for new investors who want a simple way to start buying crypto.
+Coinbase offers an intuitive mobile app and trading interface, while OKX offers advanced charting, order types, and trading pairs.

-Here are a few other differences between OKEx and Coinbase:
+Here are a few other differences between OKX and Coinbase:

 - The Coinbase mobile app offers current news and educational videos about each crypto token it supports.

-- OKEx offers access to perpetual swap trading, which are a derivative product
+- OKX offers access to perpetual swap trading, which are a derivative product

-- Coinbase is available in the U.S., while OKEx is not.
+- Coinbase is available in the U.S., while OKX is not.

-OKEx offers a wide range of security features as well, including offline cold storage with geographically dispersed private keys, multi-signature hot wallets, and anti-phishing codes for email communication.
+OKX offers a wide range of security features, including offline cold storage with geographically dispersed private keys, multi-signature hot wallets, and anti-phishing codes for email communication.

-OKEx does receive complaints of user funds being locked into accounts, but with 24/7 phone support, customer service is readily available.
-Overall, OKEx is a decent option for active traders who value security and want access to a wide array of crypto trading options.
+OKX does receive complaints of user funds being locked into accounts, but with 24/7 phone support, customer service is readily available.
+Overall, OKX is a decent option for active traders who value security and want access to a wide array of crypto trading options.

 The Balance is dedicated to helping those interested in cryptocurrency investing make informed and safe decisions.
 We are committed to providing our readers with unbiased reviews of the top cryptocurrency exchanges for investors of all levels.